Introduction

 Understand Disability Criteria for Anxiety and Depression

-- Severity of Symptoms: It's essential to demonstrate that your anxiety or depression significantly impacts your daily functioning.
+- Severity of Symptoms: It's essential to demonstrate that your significantly impacts your daily functioning.
 This might include challenges with concentration, social interactions, or managing everyday tasks.
 Many individuals with major depression experience symptoms like fatigue, a lack of interest in activities, and memory issues, all of which can hinder work performance.

 - Duration: The SSA requires that your situation is expected to last at least 12 months.
 This duration is crucial for establishing eligibility.